etishor/etishor.github.io/_posts/2008-04-02-wordpress-updated-to-25.md

   - version
   - wordpress
 ---
-I&#8217;ve updated wordpress to the latest stable version and all the plugins seem to work ok.
+I've updated wordpress to the latest stable version and all the plugins seem to work ok.